Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Additional figures

-Below we include additional figures for reconstruction performance for the QSO sample.
-Figure~\ref{fig:Pk_QSO_MG_iFFT} shows the difference between the iFFT and MG power spectra w.r.t the MG monopole in the \textbf{RecSym} convention.
-The differences between the two algorithms here are smaller than those in the ELG or BGS samples.
-In Figure~\ref{fig:Pk_angle_QSO}, the power spectra along and perpendicular to the line of sight show qualitatively the same pattern as that in ELG; there are more differences between iFFT and MG along the line of sight.
+Figure~\ref{fig:Pk_QSO_MG_iFFT} shows the difference between the iFFT and MG power spectra w.r.t.\ the MG monopole in the \textbf{RecSym} convention.
+The differences between the two algorithms here are smaller than those in the ELG or BGS samples and almost entirely agree within error bars in the scales shown here.
+In Figure~\ref{fig:Pk_angle_QSO}, the power spectra along and perpendicular to the line of sight show qualitatively the same pattern as that in ELG; there are more differences between iFFT and MG along the line of sight, but in QSO the two algorithms agree within error bars.

+The propagator in the \textbf{RecSym} convention in QSO exhibits qualitatively the same behavior as that in ELG as well, as shown in \cref{fig:QSO_Gk_recsym}.
+MG and iFFT (3 iterations) overlap.
+Reconstruction fidelity for QSO is, however, lower than ELG, as shown by the less improvement over pre-reconstruction by both algorithms.

-Figures~\ref{fig:QSO_Iso} and~\ref{fig:Pk_angle_ratio_QSO_Iso} are results for the QSO \textbf{RecIso} reconstruction case.
+Figures~\ref{fig:QSO_Iso} and~\ref{fig:Pk_angle_ratio_QSO_Iso} are power spectrum results for the QSO \textbf{RecIso} reconstruction case.
 The power spectrum differences again show qualitatively similar patterns to those in ELG -- there are more differences between iFFT and MG on larger scales and along the line of sight.

-Figures~\ref{fig:QSO_displacement_decomp} and~\ref{fig:los_scalar_footprint_colormap_QSO} show the results of displacement comparison for the QSO sample.
-These are again qualitatively similar to the ELG sample.
-Namely, there is a slightly larger spread in the difference between the two algorithms along the line of sight, and the magnitude differences along the line of sight can be slightly larger near the redshift boundary (although QSO has slightly larger differences at the low redshift end).
-However, the displacement difference spread is smaller in QSO than in ELG, as shown in Figure~\ref{fig:QSO_displacement_decomp}.
-The line of sight displacement difference spread is less than 10\% of the average line of sight displacement magnitude of QSO ($\sim$1.4 Mpc/$h$).
+However, the differences between the two algorithms are generally smaller here.

+The \textbf{RecIso} propagator behavior in QSO is also similar to that in ELG, with MG and iFFT (3 iterations) overlapping, as shown in \cref{fig:QSO_Gk_reciso}.
+The improvement over pre-reconstruction is again less than what presents in the case of ELG, suggesting the lower reconstruction fidelity in QSO.